cipherswami/joplin-plugin-quick-note/README.md

 - Go to **Tools → Quick Note → Open Quick Note**, OR
 - Run the **Open Quick Note** command

-_Note: Opens automatically on startup (can be disable in settings)_
+_Note: Plugin automatically opens quick note on startup (Can be turned off in settings)_

 **Remove Quick Note:**